mmookptr/django-polls/README.md

  >      $ git clone https://github.com/mmookptr/django-polls.git
  * Then install requirements.
  >      $ pip3 install -r reqirements.txt
- * Then check if all reqirements are installed
+ * Then check if all requirements are installed
  * Go to your django-polls directory and run the server.
  >      $ python3 manage.py migrate
  >      $ pyhton3 manage.py runserver
  * Then visit the app on:
  > [http://localhost:8000/polls](http://localhost:8000/polls)
+ * The polls question can be created by:
+ >      $ python3 manage.py createsuperuser

 ## Creating admin user